Marci Ien: Awards

 In 1995, Ien won a Radio Television Digital News Association Award for her news serial Journey to Freedom, a look at the Underground Railroad.
 In 2008, she was the recipient of a Black Business and Professional Association Harry Jerome Award in the media category.
 In 2014, she was granted the Planet Africa Award for excellence in media.
 In 2015, Ien garnered a Canadian Screen Award nomination in the Best Host category for her work on Canada AM.
 In 2016, she was honoured with an African Canadian Achievement Award for her journalistic achievements.

 Politics

-On September 17, 2020, Ien was announced as the Liberal Party of Canada's candidate in Toronto Centre for a by-election to fill the seat vacated by former Finance minister Bill Morneau's resignation.
+On September 17, 2020, Ien was announced as the Liberal Party of Canada's candidate in Toronto Centre for a by-election to fill the seat vacated by former Finance Minister Bill Morneau's resignation.
 She won the by-election on October 26, 2020, defeating Green Party of Canada leader Annamie Paul.

-Ien was re-elected on September 20, 2021 with increased support, and appointed to Cabinet as Minister for Women, Gender Equality and Youth on October 26, 2021.
+Ien was re-elected on September 20, 2021, with increased support and appointed to Cabinet as Minister for Women, Gender Equality and Youth on October 26, 2021.

+Ien announced on March 7, 2025, that she would not be a candidate in the 2025 Canadian federal election.